cmonllor/hyperToken/README.md

 ### What I did for Block Magic hackathon. ###

-. **CCTCP_Host** This contract is the basement of the stack and was thought in Block Magic.
+- **CCTCP_Host** This contract is the basement of the stack and was thought in Block Magic.
 This year submission contains an iteration from last year version, with litle updates, one of the most significative is all ACK cost estimation relative code.
 Last year version didn't estimate it, but used big enough values to get the job done.
-. **CCHTTP_Peer** Last year there wasn't CCT standard, so this contract included logic for Burn'n'Mint mechanism Crss Chain transfers.
+- **CCHTTP_Peer** Last year there wasn't CCT standard, so this contract included logic for Burn'n'Mint mechanism Crss Chain transfers.
 This submission contains a flattened version, with logic for deployments, and for wrap/unwrap messages (updateSupply)
-. **HyperABICoder** This full of yum assembly code contract, last year had more structures to encode/decode because CCHTTP_Peer was much heavier than this year.
+- **HyperABICoder** This full of yum assembly code contract, last year had more structures to encode/decode because CCHTTP_Peer was much heavier than this year.
 Anyway, at the doors of submission date in Block Magic hackathon, last-minute changes in project structure broke it.
-. **HyperTokenFactory** Blame EIP170 and 24k contract size limit.
+- **HyperTokenFactory** Blame EIP170 and 24k contract size limit.
 Last year, hyperTokenFactory was a monster containing logic from both *HyperTokenManager* and *HyperTokenFactory* and even included the code form *ERC20Backed_hyperToken* and *nativeBackedHyperToken*.
 With EIP170 in action, one of the main tasks this year has been flattening it, deriving logic to other contacts, using interfaces, ERC196 proxies ...
-.**hyperToken** Last year were developed versions of ERC20 and native backed hyperTokens.
+-**hyperToken** Last year were developed versions of ERC20 and native backed hyperTokens.
-.**ProtocolFactory** Last year project had indeed a protocolFactory which deployed just main protocols.
+-**ProtocolFactory** Last year project had indeed a protocolFactory which deployed just main protocols.

 ### What has been done for Chromion hackathon ###

-.**CCTCP_Host: ACK costs** Main novelty in CCTCP_Host is all logic trying to estimate ACK costs.
+-**CCTCP_Host: ACK costs** Main novelty in CCTCP_Host is all logic trying to estimate ACK costs.
 Please refer the docs for more info.Even if a part of it has been discarded, it has been kept on published code commented as reference.
-.**CCTCP_Host: predicable address** Last year I didn't dare to modify dependencies code, so as it inherited from CCIP_Receiver which has chain dependant arguments in the constructor, its address was different on each chain.
+-**CCTCP_Host: predicable address** Last year I didn't dare to modify dependencies code, so as it inherited from CCIP_Receiver which has chain dependant arguments in the constructor, its address was different on each chain.
 This year I modified dependencies and put them in [mods](mods/) directory, removing chain dependant arguments from constructor, to an init function.
-.**ProtocolFactory** ProtocolFactory this year handles main protocols deployment and most hyperTokens deployments.
+-**ProtocolFactory** ProtocolFactory this year handles main protocols deployment and most hyperTokens deployments.
 Usage of ERC195 Proxies is done also here.
-.**HyperTokenFactory: size** HyperTokenFactory from last year has ben splitted. *hyperTokenManager* handles protocol deployer (special user: developer team) and hyperToken deployer (any user, it's open) interactions.
+-**HyperTokenFactory: size** HyperTokenFactory from last year has ben splitted. *hyperTokenManager* handles protocol deployer (special user: developer team) and hyperToken deployer (any user, it's open) interactions.
-.**HyperTokenFactory: token registration** This year hyperTokenFactory does the registration process of a Chainlink [CCT](https://docs.chain.link/ccip/concepts/cross-chain-token) process.
+-**HyperTokenFactory: token registration** This year hyperTokenFactory does the registration process of a Chainlink [CCT](https://docs.chain.link/ccip/concepts/cross-chain-token) process.
 It's authomatic and without more need of user interaction than what is needed to deploy an  hyperToken.
-.**HyperTokenManager:** This contract contains logic originally from *HyperTokenFactory*, but hard work has been needed to adapt this logic to be in another contract, trying to preserve protocol safety.
+-**HyperTokenManager:** This contract contains logic originally from *HyperTokenFactory*, but hard work has been needed to adapt this logic to be in another contract, trying to preserve protocol safety.
-.**hyperTokens:** Even if ERC20Backed_Hyperrtoken and nativeBacked_hyperToken were started last year, they have been used as reference and its code has been completely rewritten.
+-**hyperTokens:** Even if ERC20Backed_Hyperrtoken and nativeBacked_hyperToken were started last year, they have been used as reference and its code has been completely rewritten.
 ERC721Backed_HyperToken is new.
 Abstract contract hyperToken has been substantially modified to adapt to logic split between *hyperTokenFactory* and *hyperTokenManager*.